 “It seems strange to be writing this, since I was a member of the network, too.
 But I know from experience on both sides of the fence that network members are always the best.
 We hired a copyeditor through the network, and she is outstanding.”Faith Brynie

-How to Use Book Editing Associates Website
+How To Use The Book Editing Associates Website

-Our professional book editors and proofreaders work with nonfiction and fiction manuscripts targeted for literary agents, traditional publishers, or self-publishing services such as Kindle Direct Publishing, Smashwords, BookBaby, Barnes & Noble Press, Kobo, IngramSpark, Draft2Digital, and Lulu.
+Our book editors and proofreaders work with nonfiction and fiction manuscripts targeted for literary agents, traditional publishers, or self-publishing services such as Kindle Direct Publishing, Smashwords, BookBaby, Barnes & Noble Press, Kobo, IngramSpark, Draft2Digital, and Lulu.